-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

 Adams County Sheriff's Deputy Heath Gumm

 Gumm and other deputies were chasing a man while investigating a report of an assault on the night of January 24 in Thornton, a city near Denver.

-When the deputies followed the man behind a home, the man pulled out a handgun and fired, hitting Gumm in the chest, a sheriff's spokeswoman said.
+When the deputies followed the man behind a home, the man pulled out a handgun and fired, hitting Gumm in the chest.

-Gumm, 31, died of the wound.
-The alleged shooter was taken into custody, officials said.

 El Paso County Sheriff's Deputy Micah Flick

 Flick was marking his 11th anniversary as a sheriff's deputy with El Paso County when he and some colleagues were looking into a report of a vehicle theft on February 5.

-Flick, 34, was shot and killed -- and three other law enforcement officers were shot and injured -- during a struggle with a suspect in Colorado Springs, authorities say.
+Flick, 34, was shot and killed -- and three other law enforcement officers were shot and injured -- during a struggle with a suspect in Colorado Springs.
+The suspect died, police said.

 GEORGIA

-Locust Grove Police Officer Chase Maddox
+Locust Grove police Officer Chase Maddox

 Maddox, 26, was killed February 9 when he tried to assist two Henry County Sheriff's deputies in arresting a man wanted on a warrant for failure to appear in court.

-The shooting occurred in Locust Grove, a small town about 35 miles south of Atlanta, authorities said.
-The two deputies were wounded and the suspect was killed.
+The shooting occurred in Locust Grove, a small town about 35 miles south of Atlanta.
+The suspect was killed.

 ILLINOIS

-Chicago Police Commander Paul Bauer
+Chicago police Commander Paul Bauer

-Bauer, 53, was killed on February 13 while responding to a call in downtown Chicago.
-He went after a suspect who had an altercation with other officers and escaped, police said.
+Bauer, 53, was killed February 13 while responding to a call in downtown Chicago.
+He went after a suspect who had an altercation with other officers and escaped.
 Bauer, a 31-year veteran, encountered that individual and was shot several times.

 MICHIGAN

-Detroit Police Officer Glenn Doss Jr.
+Detroit police Officer Glenn Doss Jr.

 Doss, 25, was shot in the head on January 24 as he got out of his patrol car to respond to a domestic violence call.
 He died four days later.